-The District's investments are limited by state statutory requirements and bond compliance.
+The District's investments in treasury funds and government loans are limited by state statutory requirements and bond compliance.
 The District has no investment policy that would further limit its investment choices.
 As of September 30, 2017, the District's investment in Local Government Surplus Trust Fund is rated AAAm by Standards & Poors.